datastax/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   on disk has a non-trivial in-memory footprint that also affects garbage collection times.
   Increase this if the memory pressure from the number of sstables in the system becomes too high.
 Also see `sstable_growth` below.
   The default value is 1 GiB.
+The default value in vector mode is 5GiB.
 * `base_shard_count` The minimum number of shards $b$, used for levels with the smallest density.
 This gives the minimum compaction concurrency for the lowest levels.
 A low number would result in larger L0 sstables but may limit the overall maximum write throughput (as every piece of data has to go through L0).
 The base shard count only applies after `min_sstable_size` is reached.
-  The default value is 4 for all tables.
+  The default value is 4.
+The default value in vector mode is 1.
 * `sstable_growth` The sstable growth component $\lambda$, applied as a factor in the shard exponent calculation.
   This is a number between 0 and 1 that controls what part of the density growth should apply to individual sstable size and what part should increase the number of shards.
 Using a value of 1 has the effect of fixing the shard